jsbisht/aws-developer-associate/vpc.md

 - Seattle (192.168.25.0/24) `192.168.25.0 -> 192.168.25.255`
 - Google Cloud (10.128.0.0/9) `10.128.0.0 -> 10.255.255.255`

-Based on the prefix to get the new network range, add the related from the following:
+Based on the CIDR to get the new network range, add the related from the following:

 ```
 9: x.128.255.255